 the Department of Zoology, Vivian's initial idea was a compact ATM

 inspired reflector telescope for observing and digiscoping remote

 vertebrates in nocturnal or twilight conditions, where conventional

 camera optics come to their limits of resolution and luminosity.

-The prototypes worked great for astronomy, so we
+The prototypes worked great, so we

 dared a little ad in Sky &

 to introduce it as a minimalist portable astronomical